 How can severe asthma be treated?

-Severe asthma can cause symptoms that are hard to manage, because they may not respond very well to typical asthma medicines.
-To treat and manage severe asthma, patients will often need more complex treatments that involve higher doses of several different medicines every day.1,4 For example, patients might take a combination of:
+It can cause symptoms that are hard to manage, because they may not respond very well to typical asthma medicines.
+To treat and manage this asthma subtype, patients will often need more complex treatments that involve higher doses of several different medicines every day.1,4 For example, patients might take a combination of:

 - Long-term maintenance medicines to reduce inflammation in the airways (such as inhaled corticosteroids)